 The duo asked a group of volunteers to think about their own beliefs, other peoples’ beliefs, and God’s beliefs on issues like capital punishment, while the researchers viewed their brain activity with a functional MRI scanner.
 As you might expect, given Epley’s earlier work, the brain activity was pretty similar when the subjects considered their own or another human’s views.
 But the closest resemblance came when the subjects thought about God’s views – here, the brain activity was virtually identical to the scans taken when the subjects thought about their own viewpoint.
 This was reflected in their own reports, when they told the researchers that they considered their own beliefs to be much closer to God’s than to those of Bill Gates or George W. Bush, for example.

-The results, published last December in ), might simply confirm that some people use the idea of God to elevate their own beliefs, titillating themselves with the knowledge that those who disagree with them will spend eternity burning in hell.
+The results, published last December in Proceedings of the National Academy of Sciences (vol 106, p 21533), might simply confirm that some people use the idea of God to elevate their own beliefs, titillating themselves with the knowledge that those who disagree with them will spend eternity burning in hell.
 To Epley it signified something more profound: the less evidence we have of another’s beliefs – and for God we have very little indeed – the more likely we are to project our own beliefs into the voids.
-The same probably applies to anything else to which we attribute a personality or mind of its own, such as our car, our plant or our pet. (
+The same probably applies to anything else to which we attribute a personality or mind of its own, such as our car, our plant or our pet.

 Bolstered by this convincing evidence that our brains really do consider inanimate objects in the same ways as they consider other human beings, the researchers decided to investigate the reasons why we might have evolved the trait in the first place.